 Edwin C. Swift and his brother, Gustavus Franklin Swift, founded the meat packing company, Swift Bros. & Co. (later known as Swift & Company).

 The Swifts initially leased 21 Fairfield from George King’s estate.
 On March 2, 1898, it was purchased from the estate by David M. Anthony of Fall River, a business associate of Edwin Swift, and on March 17, 1898, Edwin Swift purchased the house from him.

 On May 13, 1898, 21 Fairfield was purchased from Edwin Swift by Mary (DeFord) Bigelow, the wife of copper mine investor Albert Smith Bigelow.
 They previously had lived at The Tuileries at 270 Commonwealth and, before that, at 30 Gloucester.
 They also owned a stable at 326 Newbury and a home in Cohasset.

 On April 11, 1903, 21 Fairfield was purchased from Mary Bigelow by George Robert White.
 He was managing partner in the Potter Drug and Chemical Company (manufacturers of Cuticura soap) and a real estate investor.
-He lived with his brother-in-law and sister, Frederick and Harriet (White) Bradbury, at 197 Marlborough and also maintained a home, Lilliothea, at Smith’s Point in Manchester.
+He lived with his brother-in-law and sister, Frederick and Harriet (White) Bradbury, at 197 Marlborough.

 An April 16, 1903, Boston Globe article on the transaction commented that the “sale of this estate was one of the most important that has been effected in this section of the Back Bay for a long time, for the reason that the price paid for the property was double the total taxed value, which is $100,000.
 The lot of land contains some 3984 square feet, taxed for $48,000.
 The house is a large brick one, of four and a half stories high, with octagon front, and containing every known improvement.
 But notwithstanding these improvements, Mr. White will make extensive alterations and occupy on completion.”